 To make a long story short, I found christening records in the late 1830s for three of her younger siblings, which gave the same address for her parents as those shown in the 1851 to 1881 census documents.
 After much searching, the 1841 census finally yielded up its secrets, and I found the entire family, including the child I was looking for.
-I have yet to locate the birth or christening records for the three older children, including her, but I now know that she was born in 1830 or 1831, as she was listed as age 11 in the 1841 census.
+I have yet to locate the birth or christening records for the three older children, including her, but she was listed as age 11 in the 1841 census.

 So much for clues to birth dates; what about clues to death dates?
 If you look at a particular family over a number of census documents, at some point, you likely will see one of the parents listed as “widowed”, and the other not listed.

 Or, you may find one parent and the children, but with a different spouse.
 That is a great clue that the missing spouse likely passed away at some point between that census and the last one on which s/he was listed (although on some occasions, I have found that it meant that the couple had broken up, and one was living with someone else).